JoelBender/bacpypes/doc/source/modules/npdu.rst

     .. attribute:: npduControl

-        This is the a single octec.
+        This is the a single octet.
 Each bit of the byte indicates the presence of specific fields in the NPCI.

     .. attribute:: npduDADR